What is overflow incontinence?

 - Difficulty urinating even while feeling the urge to urinate.

 Women can be treated for overflow incontinence with:

 - A catheter.
 A catheter is a thin, flexible tube that allows urine to drain out.
 It is inserted into the bladder through the urethra.
 Different types of catheters include:

-- Intermittent self-catheterization: A woman inserts a clean catheter when it is necessary to urinate, usually 3 or 4 times a day.
+- Straight catheters: A woman inserts a clean catheter when it is necessary to urinate, usually 3 or 4 times a day.

 - Surgery.
 Surgery may be needed to correct problems that cause overflow incontinence, such as obstructions or abnormal growths in the urinary tract.